Hanspe-3019/Popensample/README.md

 ## Using option \-\-save

-When given, \-\-save specifies a directory into which the output is stored in files instead of being blown to stdout.
+If specified, \-\-save defines the directory into which the output is stored in files instead of being blown to stdout.

 The structure of the output files is suited for post-processing with tools like pandas:

-Log messages are written as JSON, Statistics is written CSV-like.
+Log messages are written as **JSON**, Statistics are in **CSV** format.

 ### Example post-processing with pandas